wrayx/walking_priority/README.md

 3. Start Jupyter notebook session and run `plan_route.ipynb` for the custom route planner in RQ3 and RQ4.
 New origins and destination can be set from the notebook file.

+3. Custom route planner for RQ3 and RQ4 is created in `plan_route.ipynb`.
+Parameters like boolean variable for whether or not to draw tube map, customised walking speed and weight for walking time can be specified at the top of the file, then simply click `Run All` to start the program.
+The output are shown at the bottom of the file.
+More detailed output during the execution of the program can be found in the `planner.log` file.

 ## Libraries